jxk5861/TestingToolJavaFX/README.md

 # TestingToolJavaFX
 A structural testing tool that provides the user with the ability to draw a program graph and run various structural testing algorithms on it.
-Implemented algorithms include c1, c1p, and DU-paths testing.
+Implemented algorithms include C1, C1P, and DU-paths testing.

+This was our submission for our SWENG-421 final project.

 #Tool Images
 ## Drawing a graph